KLubina/IndexableCollectionForeach-Exercise/README.md

 Instead of using for I used for each to display a list.
 Adding to this I also removed one element from the list.

-Replicated a tutorial from here: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/collections#indexable-collections
+Replicated the tutorial from here: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/collections#indexable-collections

 ##The code